Untitled Document

 Whatever you choose to do next time you pull up to the pump, take heart: In the time it took you to read this article, gas prices may have dropped again.

-Andrew Stoy is the digitial editor of www.shopautoweek.com a former mechanic and dealership grunt who has spent the past 15 years writing about cars in print and online and for advertising and PR firms.
+Andrew Stoy was the digitial editor of shopautoweek.com, a former mechanic and dealership grunt who has spent the past 15 years writing about cars in print and online and for advertising and PR firms.
 He graduated from the University of Georgia with a degree in English and enjoys all kinds of car-related activities.
 Andrew has been married for 10 years and has two young children.
 Follow him on Twitter @andrewstoy.

 Pin It